argoproj/argo-cd/docs/operator-manual/user-management/zitadel.md

 ## Setting up an action in Zitadel

-To include the role of the user in the token issued by Zitadel, we will need to setup a Zitadel Action.
+To include the role of the user in the token issued by Zitadel, we will need to set up a Zitadel Action.
 The authorization in ArgoCD will be determined by the role contained within the auth token.
 Go to **Actions**, click **New** and choose `groupsClaim` as the name of your action.

 Paste the following code into the action: